-Equal pay is the right for men and women to be paid the same for the same or equivalent work.
-It has been an aspect of UK sex discrimination law for over 40 years with the law now incorporated into the Equality Act 2010.
+Equal pay is the right for men and women to be paid the same when doing the same, or equivalent, work.
+It has been an aspect of UK sex discrimination law for over 40 years, and the law is now incorporated into the Equality Act 2010.
 However, a significant pay difference between male and female employees still exists.

-This factsheet offers a broad outline of the law looking at the role of 'comparators'; gender pay gap reporting; how equal pay claims are dealt with by employment tribunals; and the employer's right to a ‘material factor’ defence.
-It suggests good employment practices and considers pay secrecy clauses and equal pay audits.
+This factsheet offers a broad outline of equal pay law looking at the role of 'comparators', how claims are dealt with by employment tribunals and the employer's right to a ‘material factor’ defence.
+It also looks at the gender pay gap and the reporting requirements being introduced in the UK.
+Finally it suggests good employment practices.